 Our system has several current limitations.
-We assume the building and its terminals (e.g., windows, doors, etc.) to be static from image to image and for terminals in the same group to be identical.
-While changes due to diffuse illumination are compensated for, the latter assumption causes some minor artifacts during interactive navigation when windows in a façade are replaced with other similar-style windows yet with different interior content (e.g., shades, curtains, etc.).
-Furthermore, although we found many buildings conform to our assumed partitioning and available building blocks, it is a not always the case (e.g., the roof-line arch of Figure 13d).
+We assume the building and its terminals (for example, windows, doors, and so forth) to be static from image to image and for terminals in the same group to be identical.
+Although changes due to diffuse illumination are compensated for, the latter assumption causes some minor artifacts during interactive navigation when windows in a facade are replaced with other similar-style windows, yet with different interior content (for example, shades, curtains, and so forth).
+Furthermore, although we found that many buildings conform to our assumed partitioning and available building blocks, it is not always the case (for example, the roofline arch in Fig. 13d).
 One option is to add more fundamental building blocks and/or to break up a building into editable parts conforming to our assumed partitioning.

 Looking forward, there are several avenues of future work.
 First, we are exploring combining our system with an automated city modeling system.
 Second, we are investigating methods to discover higher-level and more abstract patterns and styles within a building.
-Third, we are seeking extensions to our approach for generating entire urban spaces in the style of some existing city.
+Third, we are seeking extensions to our approach for generating entire urban spaces in the style of an existing city.
 We believe inverse procedural modeling to be a very powerful paradigm and look forward to significant improvements in model generation and visualization in computer graphics.